The iUniversity

 Franck, d’Indy, Duparc, Faure, Lekeu,

-Chausson, Debussy, Ropartz
+Chausson, Debussy, and Ropartz

 Chamber Music